SebastianoJGV/Unit_2_Proj/README.md

 4.

 ### Design statement
-I will design and make a digital clock for a client who is blind and deaf.
-The clock will count in morse and is constructed using tinkercad and the arduino ide It will take 6 weeks to make and will be evaluated according to the criteria to be decided.
+We will design and make a digital clock for a client who can only read and understand numbers in Japanese Kanji which will be displayed using an 8x8 matrix.
+An additional component will be designed to accomodate the blind and deaf which will be in the form of a buzzer that will buzz the amount of time it is currently which the client can tell by touching the buzzer and feeling its vibrations.
+This clock will be constructed using tinkercad and the arduino ide and will take 6 weeks to make and be evaluated according to the criteria set above.

 ### Record Of Tasks